 We have already tackled daily care, deep cleaning, and spot cleaning for classroom rugs.
 Now we will be going over some great maintenance tips to keep your rug in its best shape for it to last through your years of teaching.

-Utilize paddings – One of the best ways to preserve your classroom rug’s condition is by utilizing paddings especially if you are going to place it in a high traffic area.
-Not only will the paddings help preserve its shape they will also help stabilize it to reduce risks of slips and falls.
+Utilize paddings – One of the best ways to preserve your classroom rug’s condition is by utilizing paddings especially if you are going to place it in a high-traffic area.
+Not only will the paddings help preserve its shape they will also help stabilize it to reduce the risks of slips and falls.

 Most educational or classroom rugs are already equipped with wonderful anti-skid features, but it’s always best to be extra safe especially when it comes to the safety of our students.